chipster/chipster-openshift/shibboleth_tutorial.md

 mkdir -p ../PRIV_REPO/confs/apache/
 ```

-Create file ´shibboleth.conf´ to this directory.
+Create file `shibboleth.conf` to this directory.
 The only thing we need to change is the last line.
 We have to tell the SERVICE_URL for the mod_shib.
-The mod_shib needs to know that its external address starts with ´https://´ due to the TLS termination in the load balancer.
+The mod_shib needs to know that its external address starts with `https://` due to the TLS termination in the load balancer.

 ```apache
 # reverse proxy module